 I'm an assistant professor at University of Colorado Denver.
-My research mainly focuses on cyber-physical systems, IoTs, and mobile computing.
-Before joining UCD, I worked as a research fellow at The University of Michigan at Ann Arbor, MI, USA, with Prof. Kang G. Shin, as a Research Scientist at Singapore University of Technology and Design, Singapore, with Dr. Yu (Jason) Gu, and as a research assistant at University of Victoria, Canada, with Prof. Jianping Pan.
-I'm a senior member of IEEE and a member of ACM.
+My research focuses on cyber-physical systems, IoTs, and mobile computing.
+Before joining CUDenver, I worked as a research fellow at The University of Michigan at Ann Arbor, MI, USA.
+I co-founded Batteries Beyond Batteries Corp.

-I'm looking for students to explore the cyber-physical world together.
-Contact me if you are interested (and have submitted your application to CUDenver)!
+I'm looking for students/postdocs to explore the cyber-physical world together.
+Contact me if you are interested!

 The best way to reach is through my email at: firstname.lastname@example.org, or just stop by my office at Lawrence St. Center, LW816.

-My current research mainly focues on cyber-physical systems and Internet-of-Things, such as energy/power systems and ground/space vehicles.
+My research focues on cyber-physical systems and Internet-of-Things, such as energy/power systems and ground/space vehicles.
 We exploit methodologies such as physical modeling and data analytics to diagnose/predict/optimize system performance.
 In the past, I made research contributions to mobile computing as well as wireless communications and networks.
-My research is in close collaboration with commercial companies such as General Motors and Microsoft.

 Please click on each project to find more details.